nRF24/CircuitPython_nRF24L01/docs/api.rst

         notes on `resend()` as using this parameter carries the same implications documented there.

-    .. tip:: It is highly recommended that `arc` attribute is enabled when sending multiple payloads.
+    .. tip:: It is highly recommended that `arc` attribute is enabled (greater than ``0``) when sending multiple payloads.
 Test results with the `arc` attribute disabled were very poor (much < 50% received).
 This same advice applies to the ``ask_no_ack`` parameter (leave it as `False` for multiple payloads).
     .. warning::  The nRF24L01 will block usage of the TX FIFO buffer upon failed